tzolov/voice-assistant-chatbot/README.md

 # Voice Assistant ChatBot

 This is a Spring Boot application that serves as a voice-enabled chatbot assistant.
-It leverages Spring AI to process voice inputs, interact with an OpenAI chat model, and respond with audio outputs.
+It uses [Spring AI](https://docs.spring.io/spring-ai/reference/index.html) to integrate with OpenAI and to leverages its [Audio generation](https://platform.openai.com/docs/guides/audio) features to process voice inputs, and respond with audio outputs.
-The application uses Java's Sound API for audio recording and playback.
+The application uses, plain, Java's Sound API for audio recording and playback.

-By default, it uses a system prompt that impersonates Marvin.
+By default, the assistant impersonates Marvin.

 <img src="doc/marvin-transparent.svg" width="200" align="center"/>